-In bowl of electric
+In the bowl of your electric

 mixer, or with a hand mixer, beat the butter until soft.
 Add the sugar

 and beat until light and fluffy (about 2-3 minutes).
-Add eggs, one at a time,
+Add eggs, one at a

 time, beating well after each addition.
-Scrape down the sides of the bowl.
+Scrape down the sides of the bowl

 Add the vanilla extract and beat until combined.

 With the mixer on low

-speed, alternately add the flour mixture and milk, in three additions, beginning
+speed, alternately add the flour mixture (in three additions) and milk (in two additions), beginning

-and ending with flour.
+and ending with the flour.

-Spread the batter into the
+Spread the batter into

-toothpick inserted in the center of the cake comes out clean.
+toothpick inserted in the center of the cake just comes out clean.

-Cool the cake in its
+Cool the cake in

-cooled cut it into 16 two-inch (5 cm) squares.
-Wrap the cake in plastic
+cooled cut into 16 - two-inch (5 cm) squares.

 Chocolate Frosting: Place